aaronkaplan/cti-llm/summarization/README.md

 By following their paper, we attempt to create an LLM summarization evaluator via GPT-3.5/GPT-4.

 The paper nicely states the problem this way:
->> Evaluating text summarization, like other text generation tasks, is a challenging problem.
+> Evaluating text summarization, like other text generation tasks, is a challenging problem.
 While human evaluation is considered the gold standard, it is expensive and time-consuming.
-As a result, automatic evaluation metrics play a crucial role.
+As a result, *automatic evaluation metrics* play a crucial role.
->>
+>

-But first, let's talk about existing metrics to compare automatic summaries.
+But first, let's talk about these existing *automatic evaluation metrics* to compare summaries.
 (Also, [this blog]() post does an excellent job at explaining the existing metrics)

 ### Automatic evaluation metrics